rubyworks/library/README.md

     export PATH="$PATH:$(ruby -e'Library::PATH()')"

-This will add the `bin` locations of the programs encompassed by your current `RUBYPATH` environment.
+This will add the `bin` locations of the programs encompassed by your current `RUBYENV` setting.

 Of course, you will probably want to add these lines to your startup `.bashrc` file (or equivalent) so they are ready to go every time you bring up your shell console.

-### Preparing your Projects
+### Preping Projects

-For a project to be usable via Library it must conform to common organizational standards for a Ruby project.
+For a project to be usable via Library it must conform to common organizational conventions for a Ruby project.
 Most importantly it should have a `.ruby` file.
 It is highly recommend that a project have a `.ruby` file although Library can fallback to `.gemspec` if a `.ruby` file isn't found.
-But relying on a `.gemspec` of going to slow things down.
-Library can also handle installed gems.
-If you point Library towards a gem home, it will gather the necessary metadata from the relative `specifications/*.gemspec` though again an available `.ruby` file in the project is going to improve performance.
+But relying on a `.gemspec` of going to slow things down a bit.

 See http://dotruby.github.com/dotruby for more information about `.ruby` files.